"Applying Compassion in Business Management & Life"

 After that, you will stroll around the beautiful valley, free and easy.

 Paro Elevation 2,280m | Weather in Paro | Drive time 4 and half hours

-Drive to Thimphu, you can do your shopping and go around Thimphu town.
+Following that, you will continue your journey to Thimphu where you can shop and stroll around Thimphu town.
 (2-3 hours)

 Kyichu Lhakhang: Also known as Kyerchu Temple or Lho Kyerchu, is the oldest temple in Bhutan.
 Just like Jambhay Lhakhang in Bumthang, it is one of the 108 temples built by the Tibetan King Songtsen Gampo to subdue and pin down an ogress that was obstructing the spread of Buddhism.

-We will practice on ‘Mindfulness’ – which will help us to generate focus and stay present in the moment – regardless of the situation we may find yourselves in.
-You will find that in the long term this skill helps us connect with people and our environment in a loving way.
+You will practice on ‘Mindfulness’ – which will help you to generate focus and stay present at the moment – regardless of the situation you may find yourself in.
+You will find that in the long term, this skill will help you connect with people and your environment in a loving way.